-Dealing with anxiety is thought and can be different for everyone.
-Here are a few helpful tips that help me manage and deal with my anxiety, I hope it can provide you with some insight or support as well.
+Dealing with anxiety is tough and can be different for everyone.
+Here are a few helpful tips to manage and deal with anxiety every day, providing you with some insight or support.

 I. GET OUTSIDE

 First of all, it’s all scientifically proven that spending time outside with Mother Nature is a source of good for your mental and physical well-being.
 Not only does it increase blood flow, which works wonders for your bod, but it also increases your creative flow.
 This is what I like to call untangling your headphones, you are free with your own mind, fresh air and some good ole Vitamin D. Whether it’s a 10 minute walk around the neighborhood or a hike at your favorite trail, get outside, it’ll be worth every minute.